 Graduation Transitions, a required Ministry course, gives you four of the 80 credits you need for graduation.
-Transitions encourages you to: take ownership of your health and learning; examine and demonstrate connections between your learning and your future; create a plan for your growth and development as a skilled, healthy, knoledgeable, participating citizen and exhibit attributes of the BC graduate.
-Graduation Transitions is an opportunity for students to reflect on their knowedge and abilities and plan for life after graduation by collecting evidence of their achievements in the following required areas: Personal Health; Community Connections; Career and Life.
+Transitions encourages you to: take ownership of your health and learning; examine and demonstrate connections between your learning and your future; create a plan for your growth and development as a skilled, healthy, knowledgeable, participating citizen and exhibit attributes of the BC graduate.
+Graduation Transitions is an opportunity for students to reflect on their knowledge and abilities and plan for life after graduation by collecting evidence of their achievements in the following required areas: Personal Health; Community Connections; Career and Life.
 This course is run outside of the timetable, but Career Programs staff are available to assist you with any questions you may have regarding your package presentations.

 Students will have to complete their Graduation Transitions package, 30 Work/Community Service hours, 150 minutes per week of physical activitiy (DPA) and a final Graduation Transitions presentation to a panel of school district staff and community members.

 PLANNING 10 (PL 10)